 - Features: architecture mixing Chinese and western styles; profound water town history; one of the biggest water towns

 Nanxun Water Town

 When you enter the town, you will feel the profound water town history and be amazed by how civilized and rich it was.
 There are many attractions in this big water town.
-So if you meet a big tour group at an attraction, you can go and see other attractions first to avoid the crowds.
-When they leave, return to your planned route.

 - Local people still live in traditional residences: One-Hundred Residential Houses; this is a spot favored by shutterbugs.

-- Chinese style architecture mixes with western style
+- Chinese style architecture mixes with western style.

 - Different from girly, small water towns, Nanxun is like a rich bel-esprit.